Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Methodology

 \subsection{Bayesian Soft Actor-Critic (BSAC)}

 Our method incorporates the maximum entropy concept into the actor-critic deep RL algorithm.
-According to the additivity of the entropy, the system's entropy can present as the sum of the entropy of several independent sub-systems \cite{wehrl1978general}.
-In our method, for each sub-policy evaluation step of soft policy iteration, the joint policy $\pi$ will calculate the value to maximize the sum of sub-systems' $\pi_i$ entropy in the BSN using the below objective function (Eq. \eqref{bsac_entropy}).

-In order to simplify the problem, we assume that the weight and the corresponding temperature parameters $\alpha_i$ for each action are the same in each sub-system.
+According to the definition of conditional entropy \cite{wehrl1978general}, joint entropy is equal to the sum of the conditional entropies of the variables in the set, which also follows the chain rule in probability theory.For each step of soft policy iteration, the joint policy $\pi$ will calculate the value to maximize the sum of sub-systems' $\pi_i$ entropy in the BSN using the below objective function Eq. \eqref{bsac_entropy}.
+In order to simplify the problem, we assume that the weight and the corresponding temperature parameters $\alpha_i$ for each action is the same in each sub-system.

 The soft Q-value can be computed iteratively, starting from any function $Q: S \times A \rightarrow \mathbb{R}$ and repeatedly applying a modified Bellman backup operator $\mathcal{T}^\pi$ \cite{haarnoja2018soft}.
 In the Bayesian Soft Actor-Critic, the $\mathcal{T}^\pi$ is given by Eq. \eqref{bsac_bell}.
-Considering that the evaluation of each sub-policy applies the same Q-value and weight, the soft state value function can be represented in Eq. \eqref{bsac_sqv}.
+Considering that the evaluation of each sub-policy applies the same Q-value and weight, the soft state value function can be represented in Eq. \eqref{bsac_sqv} \footnote{Here, $Z^{\pi_{old}}(s_t)$ is the partition function to normalize the distribution.}.

 Specifically, in each sub-policy $\pi_i$ improvement step, for each state, we update the corresponding policy according to Eq. \eqref{bsac_pi}.